Skip to content

 • Ribbon, rubber band or jute twine/string

-Notes: You will be surprised at how ‘scented’ these are just with the essential oils.
+Hint: You will be surprised at how ‘scented’ these are just with the essential oils.
 I used lavender essential oil which smelled wonderful.
 I really want to try vanilla or floral essential oils next time too.
-And I used plain ol’ long-grain white rice for this project.
+And I used plain long-grain white rice for this project.
+Don’t want to bother with sewing or fabric?
+You can purchase these muslin bags pre-made.
+All you need to do is fill them up.
+A good way to make a lot quickly, such as a for a bridal or baby shower.

 How to Make DIY Scented Sachets – No sew method